Why Dual Pricing Is a Better Option Than Surcharges

 Another limitation is that surcharges aren’t legal in every state.
 In some states, surcharges are completely prohibited.
 And other states allow them with limitations.

-For example, in Connecticut, Massachusetts, and Puerto Rico, surcharges are illegal.
-But in California, Colorado, Florida, Kansas, Maine, New York, Oklahoma, and Texas surcharges are subject to limitations.
+For example, in Connecticut and Massachusetts, surcharges are illegal.
+But in California, Colorado, Florida, Kansas, Maine, New York, Oklahoma, and Texas, surcharges are subject to limitations.

 This is another reason why dual pricing credit card processing is a better option.
 It’s legal and offers a more customer-friendly approach to reducing processing fees.